Twitter shares are skyrocketing after it says it might finally make money soon

 eBay launches visual search tools that let you shop using photos from your phone or web

-It’s been quite a day for Twitter and the West coast is barely past breakfast.
+It’s been quite a day for Twitter and the West Coast is barely past breakfast.

 Besides a surprise earnings beat and the decision to ban Russian media firms RT and Sputnik from its advertising platform, the day is also notable for Twitter’s share price jumping 15 percent in early trading on news it could be profitable before the end of this year.